shaikhq/agentic-rag-db2/gateway-api/README.md

 - Consider separating back to microservices for horizontal scaling
 - Monitor memory usage as everything runs in single process

-## Migration

-### From Separate APIs

-If you were previously running separate ingestion and search APIs:

-1. **Stop existing services** on ports 8001 and 8002
-2. **Start gateway** on port 8000
-3. **Update client code** to use port 8000 instead of 8001/8002
-4. **API endpoints remain the same** - no code changes needed

-### To Separate APIs

-To go back to separate microservices:
-1. Start individual APIs on their original ports
-2. Optionally use the proxy gateway version instead of embedded version

 ## Development

 To modify the gateway: